Jesterhearts/TemplateJSON/README.md

 It is possible to disable this warning by defining JSON_NO_WARN_CONST

 ---
-### Wide string support
-By default json strings are output as std::string.
-This can be changed by defining JSON_USE_WIDE_STRINGS

-No changes need to be made to JSON_ENABLE declarations when switching between types.
-Only consumers and suppliers of json strings will need to be updated to handle the change.

----
 ### Dependencies
 This program requires the boost.preprocessor and boost.lexical_cast libraries.